Last updated on .

 Julio Pérez Ferrero Public Library

-Next to the library is a small church, Carmen Chapel (Capilla del Carmen), which was closed.
-It’s one of the few buildings that survived a devastating earthquake in 1875.
+Next to the library is the small Chapel of Our Lady of Mount Carmel (Capilla Nuestra Señora del Carmen), which was closed.
+It’s one of the few buildings that survived the 1875 earthquake and is the oldest Catholic temple in the city.

 Another church, Our Lady of the Forsaken (Nuestra Señora de los Desamparados), sits across Parque Colón.
 It was also closed when we walked by.